 Management of tariff quotas

 Some tariff quotas are managed by the Commission's Directorate-General responsible for Agriculture and Rural Development (DG AGRI).
 The use of these quotas requires the presentation of a quota import licence.
-Quota import licences are applied for from the import and export team of the Market Department of the Agency for Rural Affairs (Mavi).
+Quota import licences are applied for from the Finnish Food Authority.
 When the quota import licence has been issued, the customer already knows about the right to import the goods under the quota when completing the customs declaration.
 The order number for import licence quotas begins with 094.

 Most tariff quotas are managed by the Commission's Directorate-General responsible for Taxation and Customs Union (DG TAXUD).
 The use of these quotas does not require import licences.
 Instead, the quantities under quotas are allocated in the chronological order of the date of acceptance of the relevant customs declarations (FCFS, first come first served).
 Whether one benefits from the quota becomes clear only after the allocation of the quantities.
 When almost the complete volume of the quota has been used, the remaining balance on the last allocation day is be divided among all the requests processed that day.

 How can I benefit from a tariff quota?

 In the customs declaration, make a request to benefit from the quota.
 The request can be made the first time the goods are released for free circulation.
 As for FCFS quotas, what is decisive is the date of acceptance of the customs declaration and whether any balance remains of the quota.
 You will find the details of the quota in the Commission’s DDS database.

 - Enter the preferential treatment code, i.e. customs treatment code, in box 36 of the customs declaration.
 When applying the quota, the middle number of the preferential treatment code is always 2.